Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: User Study: for Mid-Air Keyboard Adaptation

+Three methods led to performance improvements across iterations, yet the resulting performances diverged in the early iterations: \method provided an advantage in the second and third iterations.
 TAF's performance is significantly poorer in early iterations, which can be attributed to the limited coverage of its prior models.
 The five priors collected in Phase~1 could not sufficiently capture the diversity of population performance, leading to poor prediction in unexplored regions of the design space.
 In principle, expanding the number of priors could improve coverage and even approach optimal results.
 However, there are two fundamental challenges.
 First, there is no clear principle for predicting how many prior users are sufficient, which makes it difficult to guarantee generalization.
 Second, scaling up the number of priors linearly increases computation during deployment, rendering this approach less practical in real-world scenarios.
 By contrast, \method has the unique strength of not being limited to a finite set of prior users.
 Instead, it can generate unlimited synthetic users by sampling from learned parameter distributions.
 This synthetic population enables extensive offline training before deployment, resulting in more consistent early-iteration performance.
 In addition, the novelty detector allows \method to flexibly adjust the weighting between the NAF policy and the EI values calculated from the current user's model.
-This mechanism provides robustness in out-of-distribution cases: when priors are less informative, \method behaves similarly to TAF by relying more heavily on the current user’s data, ensuring at least comparable performance.
+This mechanism provides robustness in out-of-distribution cases: when priors are less informative, \method behaves similarly to TAF by relying more heavily on the current user's data, ensuring at least comparable performance.